vancauwe/MeToo/README.md

 Temporal Analysis:
 {data presented in Data Exploration Notebook}
-How did it start, how did it spread in time and in space ?
+How did it start, how did it spread in time ?
 Can we clearly identify the origin of the movement ?
 Are there key moments ?
 Can we correlate activity peaks with public events (accused star, public affairs, etc.) ?

 Sentimental Analysis:
 {data extracted into features_per_tweet.csv}